-Hosting a challenge is one of the ways to get people onboard to your product fast.
-Instead of letting them to explore the features one by one, you can conduct a challenge to guide them on how to use your product and making sure that they are getting results at the end of the challenge.
+Hosting a challenge is one of the ways to get people on board with your product fast.
+Instead of letting them explore the features one by one, you can conduct a challenge to guide them on how to use your product and make sure that they are getting results at the end of the challenge.

-This guided process will be much appreciated as you are in hand with them rather than signing them up for the trial and leave them to explore themselves.
+This guided process will be much appreciated as you are in hand with them rather than signing them up for the trial and leaving them to explore themselves.

-And naturally a challenge or training normally costs few hundreds or thousands to join, they will feel more appreciated.
+And naturally, a challenge or training normally costs a few hundred or thousands to join, they will feel more appreciated.